Puerto Rico Islanders: Stadium

-This incarnation of the Islanders has always played their home games at Juan Ramon Loubriel Stadium in the city of Bayamón, which is located about 10 minutes from the Capital San Juan.
+The Puerto Rico Islanders played their home games at Juan Ramon Loubriel Stadium in the city of Bayamón, which is located about 10 minutes from the Capital San Juan.
 The "JRL", as it is now known, was originally a baseball stadium scheduled for demolition, and in 2003, it was converted into a soccer stadium for the Islanders.
-It is also home to all levels of the Puerto Rico national football team as well as the Islanders' affiliate team in the local Puerto Rico Soccer League, Bayamón FC.
+It is also home to all levels of the Puerto Rico national football team as well as also being the home of the Islanders' affiliate team in the local Puerto Rico Soccer League, Bayamón FC.

+The stadium was originally built in 1973.
+Renovation works on the stadium began in November 2003 and were completed for the reopening game against the Toronto Lynx on April 17, 2004.
+The score was 1-0 in favor of the visitors, with an attendance of 5,000, a figure much higher than any winter league baseball game.

 The stadium has a capacity of 12,500 spectators.
 In 2008, the USL did not allow the #1-seed Islanders to host the USL-1 Championship match, citing that the Stadium was unsuitable.
 The match was played in Vancouver, where Puerto Rico lost to the Whitecaps, 2–1.
 On December 8 of 2008, the Finance Vice-President of the club Jorge Pierluisi, established a preliminary meeting with the firm CMA Architects and Engineers along with Positive Impact-Sports and Entertainment Management Consultants to discuss and evaluate improvements to the stadium and the remodeling of such.

+The stadium is served by the "Deportivo Melendez" station of the Puerto Rico Urban Train and is also known by its name as "La Islandera" and "El Cementerio de las Américas" (The Cemetery of the Americas) for the teams that have been knocked out of tournaments there.